fmhy/edit/.github/CONTRIBUTING.md

 5. Make your changes and commit.

-6. To close it, click the "Code" button again and look for the `...` dropdown next to your codespace, then click "Stop codespace".
+6. To shut it down, click the "Code" button again and look for the `...` dropdown next to your codespace, then click "Stop codespace".

 #### Local Instance

-Note that making changes on a local repository requires a basic understanding of Git.
+Making changes on a local repository requires a basic understanding of Git.
 You can find learning resources [here](/edupiracyguide#developer-learning).

-More info on manual setup can be found [here](/other/selfhosting.md).
+More info on manual setup can be found [here](/other/selfhosting).